bobbyluig/bobbyluig.github.io/_posts/2023-10-23-interesting-magic-squares.md

 ## Results

 After examining a few million candidate squares, I found some very interesting ones.
 These are not necessarily the most interesting squares according to our criteria, but they were the best ones that the program produced after a few minutes.
 Out of curiosity, I also searched for interesting squares without any duplicates but allowing zero as a value.
 The results are shown below.
-Interestingly, both squares have 108 symmetrical groups each.
-For comparison, the magic square on the Sagrada Familia has 94 symmetrical groups.
+The left and right squares have 55 and 53 symmetrical groups respectively.
+For comparison, the magic square on the Sagrada Familia has 45 symmetrical groups.

 $$
 \begin{bmatrix}
-9 & 13 & 4 & 7 \\
+4 & 6 & 7 & 16 \\
-3 & 8 & 10 & 12 \\
+10 & 9 & 11 & 3 \\
-6 & 1 & 14 & 12 \\
+18 & 5 & 8 & 2 \\
-15 & 11 & 5 & 2 \\
+1 & 13 & 7 & 12 \\
 \end{bmatrix}

 \begin{bmatrix}
-5 & 11 & 10 & 7 \\
+17 & 0 & 6 & 10 \\
-0 & 17 & 13 & 3 \\
+2 & 8 & 4 & 19 \\
-16 & 1 & 2 & 14 \\
+9 & 14 & 7 & 3 \\
-12 & 4 & 8 & 9 \\
+5 & 11 & 16 & 1 \\
 \end{bmatrix}
 $$